Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 Each day, as much as possible, we'll feature image reviews and critique, as well as Lightroom instruction.
 Plan on working hard!

-We will have an on-board chef who will be preparing freshly caught salmon, crab, halibut, shrimp, caviar and black cod purchased from Southeast Alaska fishermen.
+We will have an on-board chef who will be preparing freshly caught salmon, crab, halibut, shrimp, black cod, and other delicacies purchased from Southeast Alaska fishermen.
 Of course it's not all fish, and any dietary requirements can be accommodated.
 Dinner will be served alongside a selection of boutique wines or specialty beers from Alaskan Brewing Company in Juneau.

 You will be guided and taught by Juan Pons, an accomplished professional photographer and photographic educator who has a deep passion for the outdoors.
-Juan has also led this workshop more times than anyone on the planet!
+Juan has a deep familiarity of this region, and the wildlife that inhabits it.

 We believe that one of the best ways to teach is by demonstrating, and to this end, Juan will be shooting alongside you, demonstrating his vision, technique and sharing his love and knowledge of wildlife and the landscape.
 However, the priority is always you, and helping you get the best images you can get.
 Your shots come first.